 - 7. To configure the IP address of the relevant ACU: - Click the TCP/IP tab. - Enter the IP Address (previously defined via the MtsDock). - Click OK.

 This MTSVLink instance is now associated with the specific antenna.
 This procedure should be repeated for each antenna ACU.

-4.3.2 Configure CCU IP Address
+4.3.2 Detect and Configure the IP Addresses of the CCU

 This operation is performed using the MtsDock application.